Bash-it/bash-it/README.md

 #### Git user

-In some environments it is useful to know the value of the currently-set git user, which is used to mark all new commits.
-For example, any organization that uses the practice of pair programming will typically author each commit with a [combined name of two authors](https://github.com/pivotal/git_scripts).
-When another pair uses the same pairing station, the authors must be changed.
+In some environments it is useful to know the value of the current git user, which is used to mark all new commits.
+For example, any organization that uses the practice of pair programming will typically author each commit with a [combined names of the two authors](https://github.com/pivotal/git_scripts).
+When another pair uses the same pairing station, the authors are changed at the beginning of the session.

+To get up and running with this technique, run `gem install pivotal_git_scripts`, and then edit your `~/.pairs` file, according to the specification on the [gem's homepage](https://github.com/pivotal/git_scripts) After that you should be able to run `git pair kg as` to set the author to, eg. "Konstantin Gredeskoul and Alex Saxby", assuming they've been added to the `~/.pairs` file.
+Please see gem's documentation for more information.

-To enable display of the current pair in the prompt, you can set `SCM_GIT_SHOW_CURRENT_USER` to `true`.
-Once set, the `SCM_CURRENT_USER` variable will be automatically set to the initials of the git author(s).
+To enable the display of the current pair in the prompt, you must set `SCM_GIT_SHOW_CURRENT_USER` to `true`.
+Once set, the `SCM_CURRENT_USER` variable will be automatically populated with the initials of the git author(s).
 It will also be included in the default git prompt.
+Even if you do not have `git pair` installed, as long as your `user.name` is set, your initials will be computed from your name, and shown in the prompt.

 You can control the prefix and the suffix of this component using the two variables: